Scaling Up Plastic Waste Collection and Recycling

 Plastic Standard: The Plastic Waste Reduction Standard lays out the rules and requirements which all projects must follow in order to be certified.

 Independent Auditing: All Plastic Program projects are subject to desk and field audits by both qualified independent third parties and Verra staff to ensure that standards are met and methodologies are properly applied.

-Accounting Methodologies: Projects are assessed using a technically sound plastic waste recovery or recycling quantification methodology specific to that project type.
+Accounting Methodologies: Projects are assessed using a technically sound plastic waste collection or recycling quantification methodology specific to that project type.

-Registry System: The registry system will be the central storehouse of data on all registered projects and will track the generation, retirement and cancellation of all plastic credits.
+Verra Registry: The Verra Registry is the central storehouse of data on all registered projects and will track the generation, retirement and cancellation of all Plastic Credits.
 To register with the program, projects must show that they have met all standards and methodological requirements.